LiteLDev/LegacyScriptEngine/docs/apis/ScriptAPI/Ll.md

 For example, there is a plug-in that exports a function using the namespace AAA, and the name of the exported function is Welcome
-You can execute `welcome = ll.import("AAA", "Welcome"); ` to import this function.
+You can execute `welcome = ll.imports("AAA", "Welcome"); ` to import this function.
 After the import is complete, you can execute directly below:

 `welcome("hello",2,true);`